Timothy W. Corson, PhD

 Associate Professor of Ophthalmology

-Dr. Corson is an associate professor, Showalter Scholar, and Director of Basic and Translational Research in the Eugene and Marilyn Glick Eye Institute, Department of Ophthalmology, with appointments in the Department of Biochemistry and Molecular Biology and the Department of Pharmacology and Toxicology.
+Dr. Corson is the Merrill Grayson Senior Chair in Ophthalmology, Showalter Scholar and Director of Basic and Translational Research in the Eugene and Marilyn Glick Eye Institute, Department of Ophthalmology, with appointments in the Department of Biochemistry and Molecular Biology and the Department of Pharmacology and Toxicology.
 He is also a member of the IU Melvin and Bren Simon Cancer Center, Stark Neurosciences Research Institute, and Center for Diabetes and Metabolic Diseases.

 Originally Australian, he completed BSc, MSc and PhD degrees at the University of Toronto, Canada, where his dissertation work with advisor Dr. Brenda L. Gallie included the discovery of KIF14 as an oncogene in retinoblastoma and other cancers.
 Subsequently, he moved into chemical biology research as the Canadian Institutes of Health Research Jean-François St-Denis Fellow in Cancer Research at Yale University.